gipplab/math-content-similarity/src/HyMathRec/Readme.md

 HyMathRec consists of two main components: **InitialRanker** and **ReRanker**.
 The results from the **InitialRanker** are used by the **ReRanker**, which produces the final ranked list of recommendations.

-- Please ensure that you obtain the **zbMATH Open** data before running the scripts to generate recommendations.
+- Please ensure that you obtain the **zbMATH Open** data in a csv file before running the scripts to generate recommendations.
 - For instructions on how to obtain the data, please refer to the "data/Readme.md" file in this repository.

 ## Step 1: HyMathRec-InitialRanker